-If you are made eligible for the NDIS, you will then be contacted to arrange a time for an NDIS Planning Meeting, this will either be with an NDIS planner or a Local Area Coordinator (LAC).
-You can have this planning meeting over the phone or face to face, however Orana recommends that ask for a face to face planning meeting.
+If you are made eligible for the NDIS, you will then be contacted to arrange a time for an NDIS Planning Meeting – this will either be with an NDIS planner or a Local Area Coordinator (LAC).
+You can have this planning meeting over the phone or face to face, however, Orana recommends that you ask for a face to face planning meeting.

 At the NDIS planning meeting, your NDIS planner will talk to you about any supports you currently receive and the supports you need to live your life.
 You can talk to your planner about any goals you might have and the support to help you achieve them.
 You can bring someone who knows you well and you trust to support you at your NDIS planning meeting.

 Your NDIS planner will then develop your individualised NDIS plan and will let you know once it has been approved.

 It is important that people are well prepared for their NDIS planning meeting so that all of your support needs are considered in your NDIS plan.
 Orana recommends taking time to think about and document your needs before your NDIS planning meeting.
 Every person is different so everyone’s support needs and goals are different.
 Some things to think about and document are: